nickminaev/handson/intro-to-kubernetes/README.md

 ```

 Let's look at the specification from _bottom to top_.
-If we start with the lower `spec.template.spec` section, we would see that the Pod specification is much the same as in the previous section.
+If we start with the lower `spec.template.spec` section, we would see that the Pod specification is as much the same as in the previous section.
 Namely, the ReplicaSet requires the Pod specification.

 So what does the `spec.template` part refer to?